apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 The maven resolver that Camel JBang uses has been migrated to latest, and Camel JBang will now report more accurately whether a dependency was downloaded or resolved from a local maven repository.
-The `camel run` command also has a `--verbose` flag to output more details in dependency resolution that can help during troubleshooting.
+The `camel run` command also has a `--verbose` flag to output more details about dependency resolution, which can help during troubleshooting.

 The `camel-main` runtime now supports exporting with Kubernetes manifest and build support, to make it easier to build container images that are ready to run on Kubernetes.

-In general there has been many improvements to Camel JBang making this a great way to try Camel, and as well as a companion tool you can use during traditional Camel development.
+In general there have been many improvements to Camel JBang making this a great way to try Camel, and as well as a companion tool you can use during traditional Camel development.

 ### 8) XML DSL with beans

-We have been working on to unify the YAML, XML and Java DSL to be more aligned in feature parity related to configuring beans.
+We have been working on unifying the YAML, XML and Java DSL to be more aligned in feature parity related to configuring beans.
 For example in XML DSL (`camel-xml-io`) you can now declare beans and Camel routes in the same XML file with `<camel>` as the root tag: